stevenc-stb/spdx-3-model/model/Hardware/Classes/StateAction.md

 ## Description

-The state of a specific element is defined in this class.The state of an object refers to the set of attributes, properties, or data that define the object's condition at a specific moment in time.
+The state of a specific element is defined in this class.
+The state of an object refers to the set of attributes, properties, or data that define the object's condition at a specific moment in time.

 ## Metadata